-PREAMBLE:
+INTRODUCTION:

 Land Policy reform has been gaining prominence in developing countries of late.
 This is not an accident.
 Reforms are being given due weight in the drive for poverty reduction strategies and because any further neglect thereof allows untold conflicts and disputes to surface where calm seemed to prevail.
-Land is the space for all human activities and it is because of this fact that responsible governments the world over desire to ensure good custody of land through grant and guarantee of land rights.
-Land Policy Reform supports good governance and allows investments in food production, housing, infrastructure development and environmental protection among other benefits.
-Tenure rights are supported by sound political, economic, legal, institutional and technological frameworks.
-In this regard, a sound land administration system is an essential part of Government that supports land development in the broadest sense and enables the state to broaden its revenue base at the same time.
+Land is the space for all human activities and it is because of this fact that responsible governments, the world over, desire to ensure good custody of land through grant and guarantee of land rights.
+Land Policy Reform is a mechanism aimed at supporting good governance and paving way towards secure investments in food production. housing. infrastructure development and environmental protection, among other benefits.
+However, sustainable land policy reforms are built against the backdrop of sound political, economic, legal, institutional and technological frameworks that are pivotal to guaranteeing land tenure rights.
+In this regard therefore, a good land administration system is an essential component of any democratic Government.
+It supports land development in the broadest sense as a part of socioeconomic development that stands firmly on good governance principles.
+Further, land administration enables the state to broaden its revenue base through equitable taxation and levies at the same time.

-Major organizations (e.g. the World Bank, the European Union, Donor Countries, etc) concerned with economic and human development have recently issued guidelines and involved themselves in assisting in LAND POLICY REFORMS particularly, in the developing World.
-About a year ago, the African Union (AU) announced its intention and resolve to work on land policy reform guidelines for countries of Africa.
-This is understandable as the economies and peoples of all countries in Africa, especially those of sub Saharan Africa, would benefit immensely.
-It is important to note that there is no single or simple prescription for reforms in all countries.
-In fact, as far as many countries are concerned it would be possible to have several prescriptions even within a single country due to the diversity of relations with land prevailing within ethnic and regional groupings.
-This fact points therefore to the difficulty facing the AU in this endeavour and the extent to which the product of their work could have meaning, or otherwise to individual countries.
+Major world organizations (e.g. the World Bank, the European Union, Donor

+Agencies, etc) concerned with economic and human development have, in view of the overwhelming advantages recently worked out, issued guidelines and involved themselves in assisting in Land policy reforms particularly, in the developing World.
+About a year ago, the African Union (AU) also announced its intention and resolve to work on land policy reform guidelines for countries of Africa.
+This is understandable as the economies and peoples of all countries in Africa, especially those of sub Saharan Africa, would benefit immensely from such guidelines.
+It is important to note however, that although land issues have a universal nature, there is no single or simple prescription for reforms that suit all countries.
+In fact, it would be possible to have several prescriptions even within a single country due to the diversity of relations with land prevailing within ethnic and regional groupings.
+This fact points therefore to the difficulty facing the AU in this endeavour and the extent to which the product of their work could have meaning, or otherwise to individual African countries.